-Pohlkamps And a Passport: How Former Brainerd Warrior Eric Pohlkamp Won a World Jr. Championship
+Pohlkamps and a Passport: How Former Brainerd Warrior Eric Pohlkamp Won a World Jr. Championship

 Joe’s sacrifice of sleep allowed Eric to rest up before flying on Tuesday from Cedar Rapids to Chicago to Montreal, and then finish with a drive to Cornwall, Ontario.
 After a few hiccups that included Eric not being able to find his hockey sticks, the former Brainerd High School boys hockey standout finally arrived in Cornwall just as the U.S. Junior select team was warming up before its next game vs. Sweden.

-Three days later in the USA’s game against Lativa is when the Pohlkamp passport story took another unexpected turn.
+Three days later in the USA’s game against Latvia, the Pohlkamp passport story took another unexpected turn.

-Pohlkamp went on to score three goals against Lativa.
+Pohlkamp went on to score three goals against Latvia.
 The next day, he scored two more goals vs. Sweden.

-“Getting goals in the power play, that’s kind of my specialty, playing with a lot of other good players helps obviously,” said Pohlkamp.
+“Getting goals in the power play, that’s kind of my specialty, playing with a lot of other good players helps obviously,” said Eric.

 “It didn’t really feel real playing in the gold medal game, it was unbelievable,” said Eric.